youssefmohamed180497-code/Enterprise-SOC-Web-Defense-Automation-Wazuh-SIEM-/README.md

 📊 Detection Logic Strategy
-How I Optimized the 49 Rules:
+How I Optimized the 80 Rules:

 1-Noise Reduction: By using if_sid and if_group, I ensure that high-level alerts only fire when a baseline of suspicious activity is met.
-"Implemented parent-child rule relationships to suppress repetitive noise and only escalate verified attack chains."
+"Implemented parent-child rule relationships to suppress repetitive noise and only escalate verified attack chains.".

 2-Severity Scoring: Rules are weighted based on risk.
 For example, a failed login is Level 5, but a Brute Force Success is Level 12.

 3-Cross-Platform Visibility: Rules are designed to cover both Windows (Sysmon) and Linux (Auditd/Suricata) simultaneously.

 ⚠️ Incident Alerting

 Critical Alerts: Level 15 alerts trigger automated SMTP email notifications for immediate response.

 Resource Monitoring: Real-time alerting on system health and memory exhaustion.

 🚀 Key Use Cases Verified

 Malware Detection: Identified the EICAR test string and verified its malicious reputation via VirusTotal.

 Exploit Identification: Detected Python-based reverse shells and script-based network activity.

 Brute Force Correlation: Successfully flagged automated SSH attacks and account takeover attempts.

 I will update rules and decoders if the projects I work on require them.